 How We Keep Gum Disease Away

 Periodontal disease is caused by an accumulation of plaque and bacteria on your teeth that irritates your gum tissue.
 This irritation triggers an inflammatory response that causes your gums to swell.
 The early stage of periodontal disease is barely noticeable and can often be missed altogether.
 As it progresses, your gums begin to pull away from your teeth, creating pockets.
 Bacteria collect in these pockets, causing further irritation that leads to deeper pockets.
 The bacteria also begin to attack your periodontal ligaments and your jawbone, weakening these structures.
 Over time, your teeth begin to come loose and may even fall out.
 Treating periodontal disease is essential for restoring the health of your mouth and allowing your gums to recover.
 However, one treatment may not always be enough.
-Advanced Dental Arts NW can further help your gums heal with periodontal maintenance.
+Advanced Dental Arts NW can further help your gums heal with periodontal maintenance in Portland, OR.

 What Is Periodontal Maintenance?

 Periodontal maintenance is a series of regularly scheduled dental visits that are often performed following initial treatment for periodontal disease.
 These visits are typically recommended for periodontal disease treatment that did not yield effective results.
 The goal of these visits is to help stabilize your gums and your teeth, enabling your mouth to heal.